dealroom-caching/power-law-ranking-data/SETUP-INSTRUCTIONS.md

-# Setup Instructions for lp-data Repository
+# Setup Instructions for power-law-ranking-data Repository

 ## Step 1: Initialize the Repository